Dear Christina,

 You don’t like how they treat you and you hope it’ll get better?

 If this is the case, truly consider why you’re staying and why you’re rolling out a red carpet for what you consider to be poor treatment.
-Also, ask yourself if their treatment is really poor or if you are just triggered because of your own pain by their treatment.
-What I mean by this is sometimes our pain forces us to misinterpret or distort reality and we believe someone is being hurtful or mean to us but really they’re just hitting a trigger within us that’s attached to some old painful memory / wound from years’ past.
-If you’re unsure whether its poor treatment versus a wound that’s getting triggered, write to me here and include details about what the treatment is and how it makes you feel and I can help you to sort out if the dislike is because it’s truly bad treatment or because you are a bit triggered around a particular area because of your subconscious pain.
+Also, ask yourself if their treatment is really poor or if you are just triggered because of your own old pain that gets lit up when they do what they do.
+What I mean by this is sometimes our pain forces us to misinterpret or distort reality and we believe someone is being hurtful or mean to us but really they’re just hitting a trigger within us that’s attached to some old painful memory/wound from years’ past.
+If you’re unsure whether it’s poor treatment versus a wound that’s getting triggered, write to me here and include details about what the treatment is and how it makes you feel and I can help you to sort out if the dislike is because it’s truly bad treatment or because you are a bit triggered around a particular area because of your subconscious pain (and ready to heal).
+You can also learn more about this concept by reading this coaching response and watching the video where I talk about rational versus irrational feelings.

 Now, once you’ve done the work and assessed the situation logically, not emotionally, you should have more clarity about why it’s been hard for you to make the jump to leave.
 And once you know why — the real why — you may find that just knowing the “real why” automatically clears up any of the resistance that was making it hard for you to break it off.
 If this is the case, you will have found your reason for the resistance and you can move forward with breaking it off with a clear, pure, and full heart.